-The following rankings, from least to most resistant, attempts to delve into these differences in grades a little deeper.
+The following rankings, from least to most resistant, attempt to delve into these differences in grades a little deeper:

 This one’s pretty clear -- just look at the stuff.